JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 The yellow race is characterized as best in _“fraternal spirit_” and the most in “soul and sentiment.”
 This seems to correlate feeling—referring to the spiritual-social power to form the most successful person-to-person ties—with the Word-Son.
 The traits employed in the power of feeling/expression, used in sensitivity toward others, made it possible for them to build a society that was the most effective in promoting family—village relationships (China).
 They approach reality more in terms of a sense or awareness of others (within the same race, generally, it would seem,) and less in terms of their own individuality.

-The blue race is depicted as the “_most aggressive, adventurous, and exploratory of all._” [UB 78:1.8](/en/The_Urantia_Book/78#p1_8) This race “_worked out the rudiments of many of the arts of modern civilization._” [UB 64:6.21](/en/The_Urantia_Book/64#p6_21) It alludes to an ingenuity for creative problem-solving—a complex skill required for mastering person-to-object relationship—that seems akin to the Action-Spirit.
+The blue race is depicted as the “_most aggressive, adventurous, and exploratory of all._” <a id="a140_91"></a>[UB 78:1.8](/en/The_Urantia_Book/78#p1_8) This race “_worked out the rudiments of many of the arts of modern civilization._” <a id="a140_216"></a>[UB 64:6.21](/en/The_Urantia_Book/64#p6_21) It alludes to an ingenuity for creative problem-solving—a complex skill required for mastering person-to-object relationship—that seems akin to the Action-Spirit.
 Their sense of reality was often defined by their mighty curiosity of how things worked, coupled with a keen interest in spatial relationships: human technology.
 They were minded to construct, to explore, to use mind over matter.

 Considering the analogy between the nature of the primary races of color and the three major Deities, I think it is reasonable to suggest that this correlation be extended to the secondary races as I have indicated in my chart.

 Why would the Life Carriers design six races?
 The Adamic race notwithstanding, I think the Life Carriers stopped at six because it was logical to do so in terms of how universe reality is structured, i.e.,

-> _...by three, seven, and twelve or by multiples and combinations of these basic numbers._ [UB 36:2.11](/en/The_Urantia_Book/36#p2_11)
+> _...by three, seven, and twelve or by multiples and combinations of these basic numbers._ <a id="a146_92"></a>[UB 36:2.11](/en/The_Urantia_Book/36#p2_11)

 Very simply, three principal deities can only have three dual combinations, leaving one three-way combination as the seventh category, which I think is represented by the super-mortal Adamic race.

 In this context, secondary means “immediately derived from something original, primary, or basic...not the first in order of occurrence or development” (Webster’s Ninth New Collegiate Dictionary).
 The secondary races were also designed to add to, or broaden the diversity of the human species.
 It is their part in the unfolding drama of human destiny.
 Why else would the Chief of Seraphim write the following?

-> Though the primary races...were in many respects superior to the secondary peoples, it should be remembered that these secondary races had many desirable traits which would have considerably enhanced the primary peoples if their better strains could have been absorbed.
-[UB 82:6.2](/en/The_Urantia_Book/82#p6_2)
+> Though the primary races...were in many respects superior to the secondary peoples, it should be remembered that these secondary races had many desirable traits which would have considerably enhanced the primary peoples if their better strains could have been absorbed. <a id="a152_272"></a>[UB 82:6.2](/en/The_Urantia_Book/82#p6_2)

 What is meant by the “better strains” of the secondary races will now be considered.